 The Max Planck Society and the University of Konstanz are equal opportunity employers that are committed to provide employment opportunities to all qualified applicants without regard to race, color, religion, age, sex, sexual orientation, gender identity, national origin, or disability.
 They seek to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.

 Keywords self-organization, swarm, school, behavior, information, automated tracking, machine learning, virtual reality, inverse methodologies.

-Main adviser Iain Couzin, MPI for Ornithology + University of Konstanz
+Main adviser Iain Couzin, MPI of Animal Behavior + University of Konstanz